asabbagh4/buildroot-rpi4/README.md

  make image

  ## Flash the SD card
-run this from the root foldeR: sudo dd if=buildroot/output/images/sdcard.img of=/dev/sdX bs=4M conv=fsync status=progress
+run this from the root folder:

+ sudo dd if=buildroot/output/images/sdcard.img of=/dev/sdX bs=4M conv=fsync status=progress